kwoktung/redis/README.md

-# mini-redis
+# iredis

-super mini redis client written by nodejs for tour, don't use in production
+mini redis client written by nodejs for tour, don't use in production

 # completed feature